MooersLab/jupyterlabpymolpysnips/README.md

 ### But I will miss the interactive viewport in PyMOL!

 1. There is nothing stopping you from running the PyMOL GUI next to your **JupyterLab** session.
-You can adjust the molecule's orientation manual, run the **get_view** command, and copy the output in the command history window from PyMOL and paste it into a cell in the **Jupyter Notebook**.
-The one line of settings return by the **rv** shortcut are much easier to use.
+You can adjust the molecule's orientation manually, run the **get_view** command, copy the output in the command history window from PyMOL, and paste it into a cell in the **Jupyter Notebook**.
+The one line of settings returned by the **rv** shortcut are much easier to use.
+The **rv** shortcut is found in the the [pymolshortcuts.py](https://github.com/MooersLab/pymolshortcuts) script.

-2. You really do not need the viewport.
-With 10-15 minutes of practice, you can master the rapid iterating of rotate and translate commands to adjust the molecule's orientation with greater precision than via manipulation of the mouse.
+2. **You will discover that you really do not need the PyMOL viewport.** With 10-15 minutes of practice, you can master the rapid iterating of the rotate and translate commands to adjust the molecule's orientation with much greater precision than via manipulation of the mouse.
+Iteratively issuing the rotate and the translate commands is less likely to cause repetitive stress injury than the use of the mouse to reorient the molecule.
+These injuries occur frequently when generating numerous molecular graphics images up against a deadline.

 [Return to Table of Contents](#table-of-contents)